We recommend viewing this page on a desktop pc-laptop or tablet for a better viewing experience.

 1953 Saw the West Norfolk branch line damaged between Holkham and Wells due to the 1953 floods.

-1958-December Diesel units took over steam train operation.
+1958-December Diesel units started operation.

 1959 28th February, the M&gnjr closed, stopping many connections to the line from South Lynn.